qinr/MRDet/docs/INSTALL.md

 |   |   |          ├── images
 ```

-The DOTA images and labels have to be splitted using the code in [here](https://github.com/CAPTAIN-WHU/DOTA_devkit).
+The DOTA images and labels have to be splitted using the code [here](https://github.com/CAPTAIN-WHU/DOTA_devkit).
 You can also use the scripts in DOTA_devkit/prepare_dota1.py to obtain the splitted dataset.
 If you use codes in DOTA_devkit/, you need to install packages following https://github.com/CAPTAIN-WHU/DOTA_devkit.
 The DOTA annotations should be converted into the coco format using the scripts in DOTA_devkit/DOTA2COCO.py.

 ### Multiple versions